BradoBrain/CombineLearning/README.md

 .measureInterval - operator that tell us how much time was between one item and another one.
 It won't republish item values.

+.throttle - operator that set an interval and republishes just one value out of many we received during this interval.
+We have a choise to republish recent value or first.

 // Filtering

 // Mapping